awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-troubleshooting-EKS.md

 The output should include a row with cwagent\-prometheus\-*id* in the NAME column and Running in the STATUS column\.

 To display details about the running pod, enter the following command\.
-Replace *pod\-name* with the completename of your pod that has s name that starts with `cw-agent-prometheus`\.
+Replace *pod\-name* with the complete name of your pod that has a name that starts with `cw-agent-prometheus`\.

 ```
 kubectl describe pod pod-name -n amazon-cloudwatch